Language-Research-Technology/ldaca-website/content/news/events/index.md

 ### Webinars {#webinars}

-Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory ([LADAL](https://slcladal.github.io/index.html)), (School of Languages and Cultures, The University of Queensland).
+Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory ([LADAL](https://slcladal.github.io/index.html)) at the School of Languages and Cultures, The University of Queensland.

 {{<raw>}}